Megan Hunt (politician): Early life and education

 Hunt is originally from Blair, Nebraska, but eventually moved to Omaha, Nebraska.

 Hunt graduated from Blair High School in Blair, Nebraska, in 2004.
 Hunt earned a Bachelor of Arts in Intercultural communication and German from Dana College in Blair in 2008.

 Hunt has received Shout Magazine's 30 under 30 award.
 She was also recognized by the Midlands Business Journal in 2011 as a member of their 40 under 40 class, and was also one of Omaha Jaycees' Ten Outstanding Omahans in 2016.

 Career

 Hunt previously owned a boutique clothing store called Hello Holiday.
 She also founded Safe Space Nebraska, a nonprofit organization that protects bar patrons from harassment.

 Political career

 Hunt has also been a trustee of the Business Ethics Alliance since 2014 and has been a member of Friends of Planned Parenthood since 2015.
 In 2019, she completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.
+In 2025, she received the Religious Liberty Award from the American Humanist Association.